 Ensure the process reaps its rewards

 Once your application is in, it’s worth spending some time considering who will present to the judges.
-The presentation for the Business Champion Awards are done online so you don’t need to travel, so it’s worth planning out your background and ensuring that if possible the founder, MD or CEO is present and invested in the 12 minute presentation and ensuing Q&A session.
-All in all it takes around 40 minutes to complete.
+The presentation for the Business Champion Awards is done online so you don’t need to travel, so it’s worth planning out your background and ensuring that if possible, the founder, MD or CEO is present and invested in the 12-minute presentation and ensuing Q&A session.
+All in all, it takes around 40 minutes to complete.